-West Africa has one of the highest infant mortality rates in the world*
+the countries in Africa where niche is active have some of the highest neonatal mortality rates in the world*

 *25 babies per 1,000 live births die in their first month of life.
-This is ten times the infant mortality rates of high income countries.
+This is ten times the neonatal mortality rates of high income countries.

 We hope to bring this rate down by teaching the Neonatal Care Course to local midwives, nurses and doctors and by training local instructors to continue this work in the future.